ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 attached, including sensors, cameras, grippers etc. These can be found as sub-pages of the topic :ref:`Optional Hardware <common-optional-hardware>`.

-Information about connecting these peripherals to the flight controller is found in those respective pages.
+Information about connecting these peripherals to the autopilot is found in those respective pages.

 Related information